srich36/TodayILearned/til_docs/TCP-IP/TCP.md

 - Can occur when data arrives from a fast medium and piles up at a slower pipe
 - Because of how the congestion window works (only send out a new segment when an ACK is received when the application is at steady-state), data will flow at the rate of the lowest path speed between two entities
 - For the fastest transfer possible we want to keep the pipe full (max utilization, packets always being ACKed and new packets sent)

+#### Congestion Avoidance

+- 2 signs: timeout, and receipt of 3 duplicate ACKs
+- Exponential backoff with congestion window size - the sender only sends up to the minimum of the congestion window size (sender variable `cwnd` and the receiver's advertised window)
+  - Halved every timeout
+  - Increased very gradually on successful transmissions

 ## Speed Limitations